 How To Cook With Unagi

-You will find unagi pre-cooked (either steamed or grilled) and sometimes already seasoned or with condiments.
-For the ultimate experience, wash off the sweet sauce from the fillets and cook it in homemade unagi sauce.
+You will find it pre-cooked (steamed or grilled) and sometimes already seasoned with eel sauce.
+For the ultimate experience, wash off the sweet sauce and cook it in homemade unagi sauce, which consists of soy sauce, mirin, sake, and sugar cooked to a syrup-like consistency.

 Where To Buy

-You can find vacuum-sealed frozen or refrigerated unagi at most Japanese and Asian supermarkets and perhaps at some seafood specialty stores.
-You might be able to find fresh and unseasoned unagi, so ask if it’s proper unagi.
+You can find vacuum-sealed frozen or refrigerated unagi at most Japanese and Asian supermarkets and perhaps some seafood specialty stores.
+You might be able to find it fresh and unseasoned.

 How To Choose The Best

-When buying unagi, first check its origins.
+When buying it, first check its origins.
 Cheaper unagi is most likely imported from China, South Korea, or Taiwan.

 Other types of edible eel include longfin eel, European eel, and American eel.
 While a similar species, they are usually farmed and not caught wild.